-Have you ever heard the one about Jimmy Butler being the illegitimate son of Michael Jordan?
-No, that’s not the start of a joke but an actual rumor that’s been circulating for years and seemingly one that a few people still actually believe to be true.
+Have you heard the gossip about Jimmy Butler being the illegitimate son of Michael Jordan?
+No, that’s not the start of a joke; it’s an actual rumor that’s circulated for years.
+Seemingly, some NBA fans still believe it to be true.
 And just to clear things up, no, we are not in that group.

-Yes, Jimmy Butler once had an endorsement deal with Jordan Brand, an agreement that ended earlier this year.
+Yes, Butler once had an endorsement deal with Jordan Brand, an agreement that ended earlier this year.
 And, yes, both once played for the Chicago Bulls.
 Oh, Butler did once help out at Jordan’s youth basketball camp.
-But that seems to be about the extent of the relationship between the two.
+But that seems to be about the extent of the relationship between the two NBA stars.

-Jimmy Butler was abandoned by his father when he was an infant
+Jimmy Butler’s father abandoned him when he was an infant

-The rumor is that Michael Jordan got Jimmy Butler’s mother pregnant but wouldn’t claim the child as it would tarnish his image
+The rumor: Michael Jordan got Jimmy Butler’s mother pregnant but wouldn’t claim the child

 “Michael Jordan Would Not Clam unwanted Child in 1988 in fear of Destroying Marriage!
 Child took on mothers name of Butler.
 It was reported he paid mother off so he would not tarnished his public image & Legacy….& role model figure.
 After 13 years mother kicked Child out of house hold because payments stop….”

-So that was the caption from the picture put up.
-This is what was written above it:
+So that was the caption from the picture.
+This writing appeared above it:

 “Jimmy Butler broke the Chicago Bulls’ franchise record for most points in a half set by Michael Jordan earlier in the season.
 The two have a striking resemblance, and one tipster tells us there’s a reason why.
 Butler may be MJ’s illegitimate child.
 This sounds crazy but they do look a lot alike.”

-Okay, Michael Jordan was in Houston on February 3, 1989.
-Jimmy Butler was born on September 14 of that year.
-There is no record that shows that Butler was born prematurely.
-With that kind of timeline, he would have been born about two months early.
-But, again, this entire thing is just pure nonsense so we’ll go ahead and stop here.
-But you just gotta love the internet sometimes, don’t you?
+OK, Jordan was in Houston on February 3, 1989.
+Butler was born on September 14 of that year.
+There is no record that shows Butler was born prematurely.
+With that kind of timeline, he would’ve been born about two months early.
+But, again, this entire thing is just pure nonsense, so we’ll go ahead and stop here.